-A. The COVID-19, Ukrainian-Russian War, trade sanction has caused imbalances in global production, sales, and supply chains
+A. The post COVID-19 epidemic environment, Russo-Ukrainian War, trade sanction has caused imbalances in global production, sales, and supply chains overall impact situation has significantly slowed down and under control, uncertainties such as significant changes in market demand, fluctuations in raw material prices and rising costs still remain high.

-Due to the impact of the COVID-19 epidemic, the Ukrainian-Russian war and trade sanctions, it caused global production and sales imbalances, rising raw material costs and shortages of transportation resources, forcing enterprises to irrationally rush for goods.
-Risks of lack of materials and costs rising have increased.
+Due to the impact of the post COVID-19 epidemic environment development, Russo-Ukrainian war continues to escalate and trade sanctions, it caused global production and sales imbalances, rising raw material costs and shortages of transportation resources, Although the